Skip to content

 First, you'll start with a fresh and default MetaMask installation from the Chrome store.
 After downloading, installing, and initializing the extension, follow the Get Started guide.
 In there, you need to create a wallet, set a password, and store your secret backup phrase (this gives direct access to your funds, so make sure to store these in a secure place).

 After installing MetaMask, the setup will automatically open a new task with a welcome screen.
-Click Get Started to begin the setup process.
+Here, you are offered two options:

 Import Accounts